somenath203/Drink-Water-Notification/README.md

 # Drink-Water-Notification
-This is a basic python program which will notify you about drinking water every 1 hour.
+This is a basic python program which will notify you about drinking water after every 1 hour.

 ## Requirements
 Python 3.9.1+